tyogautomo/tyogautomo/README.md

 I do a lot of arts stuff before, but one day a cool stuff came into my life => Programming.
 It changes my whole life career into a Programmer / Developer.
 Not only into Frontend, I also learning Backend to keep up with another technologies to build a complete Web / Mobile Apps.
 <br>
 ### tl;dr my life in a nut shell...
-- 💻 Currently working on ReactJs and Graphql projects (in a startup company)
+- 💻 Currently working professionally as a remote Frontend Engineer.
-- 🚀 Currently learning React JS, React Native, Typescript, and Game Development (C#, Blender, and Unity 3D)
+- 🚀 Hustling passion on Game Dev (3D Arts, C++, Unreal Engine, and Music Composing)
 - ⚡ Fun fact: I was graduated as a Civil Engineer 👷

 ### Find me on social media and other Portfolio..